Azure-Samples/active-directory-dotnet-graphapi-web/README.md

 11. In the `Views` --> `Shared` folder, replace the contents of `_Layout.cshtml` with the contents of the file of same name from the sample.
 Effectively, all this will do is add a single line, `@Html.Partial("_LoginPartial")`, that lights up the previously added `_LoginPartial` view.
 12. If you want the user to be required to sign-in before they can see any page of the app, then in the `HomeController`, decorate the `HomeController` class with the `[Authorize]` attribute.
 If you leave this out, the user will be able to see the home page of the app without having to sign-in first, and can click the sign-in link on that page to get signed in.
 13. In the `Models` folder add a new class called `UserProfile.cs`.
 Copy the implementation of UserProfile from this sample into the class.
 14. In the project, create a new folder called `Utils`.
-In the folder, create a new class called `NaiveSessionCache.cs`.
-Copy the implementation of the class from the sample.
-15. In the `Utils` folder, create two new classes, `GraphConfiguration.cs` and `Logger.cs`.
-Replace their implementations with the implementations from the sample.
+In the folder, create three new classes called `NaiveSessionCache.cs`, `GraphConfiguration.cs` and `Logger.cs`.
+Copy their implementations from the sample.
-16. Add a new empty MVC5 controller `AccountController` to the project.
+15. Add a new empty MVC5 controller `AccountController` to the project.
 Replace the implementation with the contents of the file of same name from the sample.
-17. Add a new empty MVC5 controller `ContactsController` to the project.
+16. Add a new empty MVC5 controller `ContactsController` to the project.
 Copy the implementation of the controller from the sample.
 Remember to include the [Authorize] attribute on the class definition.
-18. Add three views in the `Views/Contacts` folder, `Index`, `Details`, and `GetGroups`.
+17. Add three views in the `Views/Contacts` folder, `Index`, `Details`, and `GetGroups`.
 Copy their implemenations from the sample.
-19. Add a new empty MVC5 controller `GroupsController` to the project.
+18. Add a new empty MVC5 controller `GroupsController` to the project.
 Copy the implementation of the controller from the sample.
 Again, remember to include the [Authorize] attribute on the class definition.
-20. Add seven views in the `Views/Groups` folder, `Index`, `Details`, `GetGroups`, `Delete`, `GetMembers`, `Edit`, and `Create`.
+19. Add seven views in the `Views/Groups` folder, `Index`, `Details`, `GetGroups`, `Delete`, `GetMembers`, `Edit`, and `Create`.
 Copy their implemenations from the sample.
-21. Add a new empty MVC5 controller `RolesController` to the project.
+20. Add a new empty MVC5 controller `RolesController` to the project.
 Copy the implementation of the controller from the sample.
 Again, remember to include the [Authorize] attribute on the class definition.
-22. Add three views in the `Views/Roles` folder, `Index`, `Details`, and `GetMembers`.
+21. Add three views in the `Views/Roles` folder, `Index`, `Details`, and `GetMembers`.
 Copy their implemenations from the sample.
-23. Add a new empty MVC5 controller `UserProfileController` to the project.
+22. Add a new empty MVC5 controller `UserProfileController` to the project.
 Copy the implementation of the controller from the sample.
 Again, remember to include the [Authorize] attribute on the class definition.
-24. Add one view in the `Views/UserProfile` folder, `Index`.
+23. Add one view in the `Views/UserProfile` folder, `Index`.
 Copy its implemenation from the sample.
-25. Add a new empty MVC5 controller `UsersController` to the project.
+24. Add a new empty MVC5 controller `UsersController` to the project.
 Copy the implementation of the controller from the sample.
 Again, remember to include the [Authorize] attribute on the class definition.
-26. Add seven views in the `Views/Users` folder, `Index`, `Details`, `GetGroups`, `Delete`, `GetDirectReports`, `Edit`, and `Create`.
+25. Add seven views in the `Views/Users` folder, `Index`, `Details`, `GetGroups`, `Delete`, `GetDirectReports`, `Edit`, and `Create`.
 Copy their implemenations from the sample.
-27. In `web.config`, in `<appSettings>`, create keys for `ida:ClientId`, `ida:AppKey`, `ida:AADInstance`, `ida:Tenant`, `ida:PostLogoutRedirectUri`, `ida:GraphApiVersion`, and `ida:GraphUrl` and set the values accordingly.
+26. In `web.config`, in `<appSettings>`, create keys for `ida:ClientId`, `ida:AppKey`, `ida:AADInstance`, `ida:Tenant`, `ida:PostLogoutRedirectUri`, `ida:GraphApiVersion`, and `ida:GraphUrl` and set the values accordingly.
 For the public Azure AD, the value of `ida:AADInstance` is `https://login.windows.net/{0}` the value of `ida:GraphResourceId` is `https://graph.windows.net`, and the value of `ida:GraphUrl` is `https://graph.windows.net/`.
-28. In `web.config` add this line in the `<system.web>` section: `<sessionState timeout="525600" />`.
+27. In `web.config` add this line in the `<system.web>` section: `<sessionState timeout="525600" />`.
 This increases the ASP.Net session state timeout to it's maximum value so that access tokens and refresh tokens cache in session state aren't cleared after the default timeout of 20 minutes.
+28. Follow the steps in the "Run the application with your own AAD tenant" above to run the newly created sample.